Homeschool Support Program

 Field trips will be a big part of our program.
 Examples include the Maine Maritime Museum, Norlands Living History Center, Maine Audubon, Mount Apatite, Mr. Drew and His Animals Too, Maine Wildlife Park, Gray’s Equestrian, and local conservation lands.

 Electronics: Ready Set Go Outside has a few devices available to use for learning.
 Children are welcome to bring devices from home to use for learning and writing.
 Use of devices will be monitored and may be limited.
 We do occasionally allow children to "play" on devices toward the end of the day or at nap/rest time.
 This would only happen if going outside was not an option, a child is the last one to be picked up/has no one to play with, and/or they had completed their learning activities for the day.
 Children will be asked to opt for learning games unless the teacher feels the child needs a mental break or some time to center him/herself.
 Speaking of breaks: yoga mats and yoga cards are always available, and teachers often encourage children to take breathing breaks.
-A list of choices to self-regulate will be designed by each learner and included in their binder.
+A list of choices to self-regulate will be designed by each learner.

 This program is available weekly except for holidays, school vacations, and the days from Christmas Eve Day to New Year's Day.
 Please see our Google calendar for specifics.
 Our school year usually begins the last week of August and ends the first week of June.
 This schedule includes extra “make up” days for attendance.
 Families can always record attendance on their own if it better fits their schedule or flow which means that your child can choose to get some schoolwork done on a Saturday or holiday if they wish.

 We provide snacks and homemade lunches.
 Parents sign up to bring in bulk foods through a weekly SignUp Genius.
 In the winter we cook together over an outdoor fire.
 Meals may include chili, hot dogs, or Mexican quinoa.
 During warmer months we offer sandwiches and homemade lunchables.
 Cooking sessions will be part of our homeschool lessons.
 Students are welcome to prepare their own snack boxes when they arrive in the morning.
+We discourage outside food as we work with a lot of different behaviors and it can be difficult to encourage children to eat healthy foods when they are seen as optional.
+However, we work with families and special dietary needs.
+We have experience planning meals around dairy, gluten, and nut allergies.
+It's a great learning experience for all children to experience these meals with their friends.